 I believe that humility is necessary for learning, and delivering a great product means building a team that values mutual respect.

 I joined the Go team in 2019 to work on secure releases of the Go Programming Language.
+I was the team lead of the release and open-source project team for two years.

 On the SRE/Ops team for Hire, I participated in 24/7 oncall rotations, managing the Hire deployment on several Kubernetes clusters on Google Cloud Platform.
 I designed and built a control plane UI, backend, and API layer using Angular, Go and gRPC to manage our horizontal scaling strategy for Hire.
 I designed and built a level 7 gRPC proxy in Go for routing API requests to production clusters, routing traffic across our global infrastructure.
 I developed infrastructure for gradual roll-outs of new code and features.
 I revamped our metric collection to scale with the thousands of containers in our production environment.
 I automated our release process, creating push-button deployments for all of our production clusters.